Skip to main content

 Prerequisites

-The application pods should be in running state before and after chaos injection.
+• The application pods should be in the running state before and after injecting chaos.

-CPU_CORES Number of the CPU cores subjected to CPU stress Default to 1
+CPU_CORES Number of CPU cores subject to CPU stress.
+Default: 1.
+For more information, go to CPU cores

-TARGET_PODS Comma separated list of application pod name subjected to pod CPU hog chaos If not provided, it will select target pods randomly based on provided appLabels
+TARGET_PODS Comma-separated list of application pod names subject to pod CPU hog.
+If not provided, the fault selects the target pods randomly based on the provided appLabels.
+For more information, go to target specific pods

-TARGET_CONTAINER Name of the target container under chaos If not provided, it will select the first container of the target pod
+TARGET_CONTAINER Name of the target container under stress.
+If this value is not provided, the fault selects the first container of the target pod.
+For more information, go to target specific container

-RAMP_TIME Period to wait before injection of chaos in sec For example, 30
+RAMP_TIME Period to wait before injecting chaos (in seconds).
+For example, 30 s.
+For more information, go to ramp time

 CPU cores

-It specifies the number of CPU cores to target for a duration specified by TOTAL_CHAOS_DURATION environment variable.
-You can tune it using the CPU_CORE environment variable.
+Number of CPU cores to target.
+Tune it by using the CPU_CORE environment variable.

 # CPU cores for the stress